aleezeh611/Centipede-Game-Using-OOP/README.md

 # Centipede-Game
-Centipede Game made in C++ as a semester project
+Centipede Game made in C++ as a semester project for Object Oriented Programming Course.